storyprotocol/protocol-contracts/GUIDELINES.md

   interface IERC777 {
   ```

 * Group contracts by functionality within folders if possible.

+* Interfaces should go inside the `interface` folder, mirroring the folder structure of the implementations

 * Folder names must be lowercase, hyphen separated.